onemonthofindieblues/onemonthofindiesblues.github.io/_lists/ourhome.md

 # Our home
 This list contain everything we believe our home have should have:

+If you want to delete something or you are not agree with something, write it in the section *we should discuss this*

 ## Architecture
 * Our own bedrooms
 * Common bathroom between our bedrooms, the bathroom will connect also the bedrooms